Robert Kistner: Career

 Following his internship at Cincinnati General Hospital (now the University of Cincinnati Medical Center), he was a resident at Johns Hopkins in Baltimore and Kings County Hospital Center in New York, before moving to Boston Hospital for Women (now Brigham and Women's Hospital).
 Kistner was a senior attending physician at Brigham and Women's Hospital.
 He was an associate clinical professor at Harvard Medical School, and specialized in surgery to correct infertility.
 He was previously a chief of staff at Boston Hospital for Women, and a consultant for the New England Baptist Hospital.

 Kistner was named the 32nd president of the American Fertility Society in 1979.
 He was a member of the American College of Surgeons, and a fellow of the American College of Obstetricians and Gynecologists.
 He was an advocate of the first birth control pills, not only as a contraceptive, but also for protection against uterine cancer.

+Military career

 Kistner served in the Pacific theatre of World War II as a flight surgeon for the United States Army Air Corps, and chief of air evacuation.
 When the war ended, he continued consulting for the Air Force.